alanthayil/chat_with_pdf/README.md

-this is a project which is created to chat with your pdf document. i learned how to do this project by using the material available in https://learn.deeplearning.ai/langchain-chat-with-your-data
+The project uses LangChain to chat with your data.
+LangChain is an open-source developer framework for building LLM applications.

+I learned the implementation of this project using https://learn.deeplearning.ai/langchain-chat-with-your-data